SpydrCS/PFL_Project_1/README.md

 The multiplication of two polynomials is done in 3 important steps:
 First, we use a function capable of multiplying a list of variables by a list of variables, which is done by appending the variables of the second list to the first one.
 This function is called **multiplyVars**.
 Second, we use a function capable of multiplying a monomial by another monomial which is done by multiplying the coefficients and multiplying the variables, using the multiplyVars function.
 This function is called **multiplyOne**.
 Finally, we use a function capable of multiplying a polynomial by another polynomial, which is done by multiplying each monomial of the first polynomial by each monomial of the second polynomial, using the multiplyOne function.
 This function is called **multiply**.
+We use a function called **simplifyExponents** to simplify the exponents of the variables in the polynomial (e.g. 2x^2x^3 = 2x^5).
 After that, we simply transform the internal representation of the polynomial into a string with the function multiplication.
 The function that adds all of these functions together is called **multiplication**.